The Australian Sports Commission offices are located on the AIS Campus.

 ABN 67 374 695 240

-Please click on the options below for more detail, and then select the most appropriate area.
+Please click on the options below for more detail, and then use the most appropriate contact details for your enquiry.

 Go behind the scenes at Australia’s premier elite sports precinct and experience one of Canberra’s most popular tourist attractions.
 Public Tours run daily at 10.00am, 11.30am, 1.00pm and 2.30pm (costs apply, bookings not required).
 For school or large group bookings and information regarding our Risk assessment, please phone or email your request.